Balancing Utility and Privacy

 • If income distributions look very similar and group means are preserved → the anonymisation is fit for purpose for this analysis

-• Variables like plz_region and age_group were generalised; if a future analysis requires finer geographic or age breakdowns, you would need to negotiate a different anonymisation strategy with the data controller
+• Variables like plz_region and age_group were generalized; if a future analysis requires finer geographic or age breakdowns, you would need to rework the anonymization strategy

 Learning Objective